Cauchy and Goursat problems for the generalized spin zero rest-mass fields on Minkowski spacetime: Introduction

-The paper is organized as follows: Section \ref{S2} we recall the geometric setting of the Minkowski spacetime which consists the full and partial conformal conpactifications, Section \ref{S3} we describe the spin-$n/2$ zero rest-mass fields and equations in the spin frames, Section \ref{S4} we solve the Cauchy problem and establish the timelike decays, Section \ref{S5} relies on the energy fluxes of the fields and the proof of the equality energy, Section \ref{S6} we solve the Goursat problem and finally in Apeendix \ref{A} we recal some notions of the spin coefficients, weighted scalar functions, curvature spinors and then we prove the existence of the non trivial solution of the constrain equations, the generalized of H\"ormander's results and some calculations which are necessary to solve the Goursat problem.\\ {\bf Remarks and Notations.}\\ $\bullet$ For the higher spin-$n/2$ zero rest-mass fields ($n\geq 3$) our results valid only in the Minkowski spacetime due to in the general curved spacetime the spin-$n/2$ massless equations have only trivial solution.\\ $\bullet$ We use the formalisms of abstract indices, $(n+1)$-component spinor, Newman-Penrose and Geroch-Held-Penrose.\\ $\bullet$ We use the notation $\underbrace{n_an_b...n_c}_{k \; factors} \underbrace{l_dl_e...l_f}_{n-k \; factors}$ to denote the sum of the $C_n^k$ components, where each component has $k$ factors $n_i$ and $n-k$ factors $l_j$ $(i,j \in \left\{ a,b...f \right\} )$.
+The paper is organized as follows: Section \ref{S2} we recall the geometric setting of Minkowski spacetime which consists of the full and partial conformal compactifications, Section \ref{S3} we describe the spin-$n/2$ zero rest-mass fields and equations in the spin frames, Section \ref{S4} we prove the wellposedness of the Cauchy problem and establish the timelike decays, Section \ref{S5} relies on the energy fluxes of the fields and the proof of the energy equality, Section \ref{S6} we establish the wellposedness of the Goursat problem and construct a conformal scattering operator and finally in Appendix \ref{A} first we recall some formulas of curvature spinors and spinor form of commutators, then we establish the constraint system by using intrinsic space spinor derivatives and prove the existence of a nontrivial solution of this system, we give the generalisation of H\"ormander's result and some calculations which are necessary to prove the wellposedness of the Goursat problem.\\ {\bf Remarks and Notations.}\\ $\bullet$ For the higher spin-$n/2$ zero rest-mass fields ($n\geq 3$) our results valid only in Minkowski spacetime due to in the general curved spacetime the spin-$n/2$ massless equations have only trivial solution.\\ $\bullet$ We use the formalisms of abstract indices, $(n+1)$-component spinor, Newman-Penrose and Geroch-Held-Penrose.\\ $\bullet$ We use the notation $\underbrace{n_an_b...n_c}_{k \; factors} \underbrace{l_dl_e...l_f}_{n-k \; factors}$ to denote the sum of the $C_n^k$ components, where each component has $k$ factors $n_i$ and $n-k$ factors $l_j$ $(i,j \in \left\{ a,b...f \right\} )$.